yzip/YHProduction.Wiki/GettingStarted/Features.md

 ### How it works

-Tickets Checker was made by Visual Basic 6.0,there were many features made for you.
+Ticktet Tracker was made by Visual Basic 6.0,there were many features made for you.
 Every module, however, is highly customizable.
-This allows us to keep Tickets Checker easy-to-setup and easy-to-use without taking a toll on precious CPU and RAM.
+This allows us to keep Ticktet Tracker easy-to-setup and easy-to-use without taking a toll on precious CPU and RAM.

 ### ProductCode